 The Siuslaw River and Lake Cr. are open for hatchery winter steelhead.
 Fishing is fair.
 Casting spinners, drifting bait or using a bobber and jig can be effective.

 When conditions have been good, the Trask has been fishing well this season.
 It should be dropping into shape by this weekend.
 Check the river levels before heading out this weekend.
 There should be steelhead throughout the system.
 During high water use brighter colors and larger presentations.
 The Trask has mostly wild fish, but the occasional hatchery fish is caught.

 WILSON RIVER: Steelhead

-The Wilson peaked at 15.76 ft. on Thursday, but was back in shape by Monday.
-There should be plenty of broodstock hatchery steelhead and wild steelhead around, and there have been some big fish coming off the Wilson this year.
+When the Wilson has been in decent shape it has fished well this season.
+It should be dropping into prime shape by mid-week and into the weekend.
+It’s always a good idea to check the river levels before heading out.
+There should be plenty of brood stock hatchery and wild steelhead around, and there have been some big fish coming off the Wilson this year.
 All the usual techniques such as side drifting, float fishing, drift fishing, or pulling plugs or divers and bait should be effective.
 During high water use brighter colors and larger presentations.